As you fly into LAX over the vast city of Los Angeles, the prospect of attempting to see it all can be daunting.

 Settled by Mexican families in 1781 and named El Pueblo de Nuestra Señora la Reina de Los Angeles de Porciúncula (The Town of Our Lady the Queen of the Angels of Porciúncula) by the then Spanish governor of California, the town soon became known simply as Los Angeles.
 So began its transformation from a tiny, far-flung settlement to the second largest city in the United States of America.

 The film industry took hold in the early 1900s.
 It attracted people and investment, which helped cushion LA against the losses other cities sustained during the Great Depression.
 The Hollywood Walk of Fame lacks the glitz and glamour you may be expecting — unless of course there’s a star ceremony happening.
 More than 2,500 stars — dedicated to the who’s who of Hollywood over the decades — grace Hollywood Boulevard and Vine Street.
 There’s a cool rooftop bar and restaurant called Mama Shelter a block back on Selma Avenue.
 Do a quick photo stop on the Walk, then drop in to Mamas for brunch or afternoon cocktails.

-Nearby, The Hollywood Museum houses a century of Hollywood history in the historic Max Factor building.
+Nearby, the Hollywood Museum houses a century of Hollywood history in the heritage Max Factor building, while further down Hollywood Boulevard, iconic Grauman’s Chinese Theatre has hosted film premieres and red carpet events for decades.
 Film history lovers will soon also be able to visit the Academy Museum of Motion Pictures.
-It’s scheduled to open in Downtown in 2020.
+It’s scheduled to open in Downtown in 2021.

 The Los Angeles Conservancy’s popular walking tours offer an in-depth look at the city’s history from the perspective of its changing architecture.